-(SGX), sponsored by PT Lippo Karawaci Tbk.
-LMIR Trust has a diversified portfolio of 17 shopping centres and seven retail spaces across Indonesia.11 LMIR Trust is currently discussing the acquisition of an additional shopping centre in Kuta, Bali.12 First REIT has a portfolio of 12 hospitals, two hotels and one shopping centre in various cities in Indonesia, in addition to several assets in Singapore and South Korea.13 LMIR Trust and First REIT are currently discussing the joint acquisition of an integrated development of hospital and shopping centre assets in Yogyakarta, Java.14 Lippo has just announced that it will transfer its SGX-listed REITs to the IDX.
+Apart from DIREs, some offshore REITs are active on the Indonesian real estate market.
+Two noteworthy examples are Lippo Malls Indonesian Retail Trust (LMIR Trust) and First REIT, both REITs listed on the Singapore Exchange Securities Trading Limited (SGX), sponsored by PT Lippo Karawaci Tbk.
+LMIR Trust has a diversified portfolio of 23 shopping centres and seven retail spaces across Indonesia.
+First REIT has a portfolio of 12 hospitals, two integrated hospitals and malls, one integrated hospital and hotel and one hotel and country club in various cities in Indonesia, in addition to several assets in Singapore and South Korea.
+In December 2017, LMIR Trust and First REIT announced their joint acquisition of an integrated development of hospital and shopping centre assets in Yogyakarta, Java.
+Lippo has just announced that it will transfer its SGX-listed REITs to the IDX.
 The transfer will be conducted in stages, with the first stage involving the transfer of a REIT with a value of 10 trillion rupiah.
-It is unclear when the transfer will become effective.15
+It is unclear when the transfer will become effective.

 We can conclude that DIREs are not very popular among investors.
 A likely reason for the limited popularity of DIREs is the lack of corporate and financial transparency that these funds and Indonesian companies generally often show.
-It is unlikely that recent measures aimed at making the use DIREs more attractive will change the generally negative sentiment among foreign investors regarding these funds.
+It is unlikely that recent measures aimed at making the use of DIREs more attractive will change the generally negative sentiment among foreign investors regarding these funds.